cdmuir/website/content/post/2020-04-03-biol297-class-project.md

 * **Friday, April 24**: Get all data you will need to complete project

-* **Friday, May 1**: 1-2 paragraph data analysis plan
+* **Friday, May 1**: Data analysis plan due.
+Step-by-step explanation below on how to complete this on *RStudio Cloud*.
+If you want, you can work on a local project and email it to me.

+  - Create project on [*RStudio Cloud*](https://rstudio.cloud/).
+Call it "last-first-final" (e.g. "muir-chros-final").
+You can simply click "New Project"; you don't need to import GitHub Repo, as in labs.

+{{< figure src="/img/biol297-final-setup1.png" title="Start a new project" >}}

+{{< figure src="/img/biol297-final-setup2.png" title="Give your project a name" >}}

+  - If necessary, move data files into project directory using the upload tool.
+Once files are uploaded, you will see them in your Files tab:

+  {{< figure src="/img/biol297-final-setup4.png" title="I've uploaded state-govenors.csv and stats-daily.csv" >}}

+  - Create new *R* script for your code.

+  - Install any packages you need.

+  - In script, complete a draft of the "Question", "Hypotheses", and "Test you will use" sections, as in the {{% staticref "img/example-final.pdf" %}}example final{{% /staticref %}}.
+It would look like:

+  {{< figure src="/img/biol297-final-setup5.png" title="Example script with data analysis plan." >}}

 * **Thursday, May 14**

   - *R* script and data files to perform all analyses ({{% staticref "img/example-final.pdf" %}}see explanation and example{{% /staticref %}})
-  - Code and blog-style report for lay readers due
+  - Blog-style report for lay readers due
   - Online symposium of results with 5-10 minute presentations

 ## Getting started

-I will create a GitHub repo that you can access via *RStudio Cloud* for the final project.
-For now, you can look at up-to-date data from the [COVID Tracking Project](https://covidtracking.com) by copying and pasting the code below into R. You should get a figure like the one below.
+You can look at up-to-date data from the [COVID Tracking Project](https://covidtracking.com) by copying and pasting the code below into R. You should get a figure like the one below.
 Notice this code uses some nifty *R* functions we haven't encountered yet, like the pipe operator `%>%` and `mutate()`.
 Read about them and try to understand what they do (I use them *all the time*).

 ```{r}